 A complete Buyer Persona creates a full picture.
 What does the typical day of your buyer look like?
 What problems are making them turn to your product or service?
 What interests do they have?
 What are their friends and family like?

 Because the “Buyer” in the Buyer Persona is fictional, many companies think Buyer Personas have little value.
-This is far from correct, however.
+This far from correct, however.
 For instance, Zappos focuses a significant amount of time and resources on developing Buyer Personas.
 This led to a company culture which is extremely customer focused – perhaps among the best in the world.

 I’ve had a lot of success with Facebook’s Audience Insights.
 This converts broad targeting data into more narrow data about who is more likely to convert.